rogerorr/NtTrace/Readme.md

  * kernel calls made by device drivers on behalf of an application
  * any direct use of the int 2e, syscall, or sysenter mechanism

-NtTrace also traces into child processes of the initial process started, the -pid option will add the process Id to each output line.
+NtTrace also, by default, traces into child processes of the initial process started, the `-pid` option will add the process Id to each output line to help identify which process made which calls.
+The `-only` option suppresses tracing of child processes.

 It also deals with multi-threaded applications (and the -tid option will help identify which thread is making each call).
 However note that, since the Windows debug interface is event based, if multiple threads all make calls simultaneously